Senths02/portfolio/src/content/watch-party-data.md

 <br>

 #### Adapting the media player
->By adding contact saving functionality to the media player, user's could save each other as a contact any time during the watch party.
+>By adding contact saving functionality to the media player, users could save each other as a contact any time during the watch party.

 An existing panel in the streaming area had a list of the watch party participants.
 The contact saving functionality fit well in this context, was unobtrusive, and allowed for more flexibility.
 <br>